Navaak/Scripts/README.md

-A collection of simple Bash scripts which we use in navaak.com
+A collection of simple scripts which we use in navaak.com

 ## ffmpeg